Get,

 What’s the difference between complete and incomplete proteins?

 Complete proteins contain all nine essential amino acids in the right proportions, while incomplete proteins lack one or more of these amino acids.
 Animal proteins are usually complete, while many plant proteins are incomplete.
-However, a varied plant-based diet can provide all essential amino acids.
+However, a varied plant-based diet can provide all essential amino acids, for instance, cereal and pulses combination can give you this.

 Is protein only important for building muscles?